 Over 80% websites in the internet are vulnerable to hacks and attacks.
-In our role as server support specialists, we perform periodic security scans and updates in servers to protect them from hacks.
+In our role as hosting support engineers for web hosts, we perform periodic security scans and updates in servers to protect them from hacks.

 A recent bug that affects the servers is the SWEET32 vulnerability.
 By exploiting a weak cipher ‘3DES-CBC’ in TLS encryption, this bug has caused many server owners to panic about their data security.

 If you see that your website is failing security scans with this message, that means your server is vulnerable to SWEET32 attacks.

 “SSL/TLS server supports short block sizes (SWEET32 attack)”

 By default, servers have ‘3DES-CBC’ cipher enabled in TLS.
 This makes HTTPS connections in those servers vulnerable to this SWEET32 bug.

 Hackers can then easily decrypt your valuable data using a method called Birthday Attack.
 Here’s how it works:

 The web server encrypts data using cryptographic keys.
 These keys are chosen randomly, and the probability of any two customers getting the same key is very low.

 By misusing the SWEET32 vulnerability, an attacker can send in large volume of dummy data, and get blocks of cipher text that matches that of a customer.